 Can you brush your teeth the first day with braces?

-Right after your orthodontics appointment, you will feel sore.
+Right after your orthodontics appointment when you get your braces tightened, you will feel sore.
 However, you will still need to brush your teeth properly to remove bacteria and food from surfaces in your mouth.

 If you are too tender right after leaving the practice, a good mouthwash with fluoride should suffice.
 That said, you should still brush your smile before you go to sleep or after eating.

-It is important you start cleaning your braces as soon as you feel comfortable.
+If you're wondering how to clean your teeth with braces, you probably know that brushing teeth with braces is a bit more complicated.
+You must start cleaning your braces as soon as you feel comfortable.
 The discomfort is only temporary, so make sure you clean the top and bottom rows of teeth thoroughly when you can.

 You will get used to wearing braces after a week or two, and will soon find a way to brush your teeth with braces that work for you.